jloveric/high-order-layers-torch/README.md

 This is a PyTorch implementation of my tensorflow [repository](https://github.com/jloveric/high-order-layers) and is more complete due to the flexibility of PyTorch.

 Lagrange Polynomial, Piecewise Lagrange Polynomial, Discontinuous Piecewise Lagrange Polynomial, Fourier Series, sum and product layers in PyTorch.
 The sparsity of using piecewise polynomial layers means that by adding new segments the representational power of your network increases, but the time to complete a forward step remains constant.
 Implementation includes simple fully connected layers, convolution layers and deconvolutional layers using these models.
-This is a PyTorch implementation of this [Discontinuous Piecewise Polynomial Neural Networks](https://www.researchgate.net/publication/276923198_Discontinuous_Piecewise_Polynomial_Neural_Networks) including huge number of extensions including continuous, Fourier series and convolutional neural networks... and many applications with varrying degrees of success.
+This is a PyTorch implementation of this [Discontinuous Piecewise Polynomial Neural Networks](https://www.researchgate.net/publication/276923198_Discontinuous_Piecewise_Polynomial_Neural_Networks) which was written almost a decade before the recent interest in KAN's, including huge number of extensions including continuous, Fourier series and convolutional neural networks... and many applications with varrying degrees of success.
+If you come from a computational physics background, this type of approach seems very obvious as ancient techniques like the finite element method are discretized this way.

 ## Collab Notebook
 Using simple high order layers